Synch (character)

-Synch (Everett Thomas) is a fictional character and mutant superhero appearing in American comic books published by Marvel Comics.
+Synch (Everett Thomas) is a mutant superhero appearing in American comic books published by Marvel Comics.
 Created by Scott Lobdell, he first appeared in X-Men #36 (September 1994).
 Synch was killed in Generation X #70 (December 2000), but resurrected during the Krakoan Age in 2019.
 In 2021, Synch joined the X-Men team roster in the relaunched flagship book X-Men (vol. 6) written by Gerry Duggan.
 He would remain on the team during the Reign of X, Destiny of X and Fall of X publishing phases and become the team leader in the final phase.
 The character also appeared in other related books such as the Immortal X-Men (2022) series and the Rise of the Powers of X (2024) miniseries.

 Publication history

 Synch first appeared in X-Men (vol. 2) #36 (September 1994), part of the "Phalanx Covenant" event, and was created by writer Fabian Nicieza and artist Andy Kubert.

 Synch was killed off in Generation X #70 (December 2000).
 At the start of the Krakoan Age, as part of the Dawn of X relaunch of all X-Men related titles, Synch was brought back via the mutant resurrection protocols in House of X (2019) #6.
 During Jonathan Hickman's X-Men (vol. 5) run in 2021, Synch goes on a mission into The Vault.
 Synch then appeared, debuting in the Hellfire Gala (2021) during the Reign of X relaunch, on the first team roster for Gerry Duggan's X-Men (vol. 6) run.
 He remained on the X-Men team through the rest of Duggan's run during the Destiny of X and Fall of X phases.

 During X-Men: From the Ashes, Synch reappears as the narrator of NYX (vol. 2) #7.